 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The stream gravels in this state are also filled with various collectible specimens, and the areas around the mountains are also abundant in minerals, gemstones, crystals, and fossils.
-Let’s see exactly where to go rockhounding in North Carolina, and what you can find!
+Let’s see exactly where to go rockhounding in North Carolina and what you can find!

 Best Rockhounding Sites in North Carolina

-You can also try your luck at Little Pine Garnet Mine, Cherokee Ruby & Sapphire Mine, Hiddenite, Hall & Silver Creek, Balsam Gap Mine, Unaka, Kings Mountain, Burnsville, Davidson County, Clubb Mountain, Crowders Mountain, Island Creek, Cape Fear River, Cumberland County, or Cowee Creek, among many other places.
+You can also try your luck at Little Pine Garnet Mine, Cherokee Ruby & Sapphire Mine, Hiddenite, Hall & Silver Creek, Balsam Gap Mine, Unaka, Kings Mountain, Burnsville, Davidson County, Clubb Mountain, Crowders Mountain, Island Creek, Cape Fear River, Cumberland County, and Cowee Creek, among many other places.

 Emerald Hollow Mine